vitalab/vitalab.github.io/medical-imaging/_posts/2019-02-07-prostate-seg-two-nets.md

 ## Summary

-This paper presents a simple but apparently affective method for segmenting prostate MRI images.
+This paper presents a simple but apparently effective method for segmenting prostate MRI images.
 As illustrated in fig.1, they use 2 CNNs.
 The first **global** one roughly segments the prostate.
 Based on that segmentation, they crop the image and feed it to a second **local** CNN.
 The resulting segmentation map is then post-processed with basic morphological operations.

 > ![](/medical-imaging/images/proSeg/sc02.png)